-Despite its various changes, this is still Civilization.
+Despite its various changes, this is still undoubtedly Civilization.
 You still establish cities, expand an empire and grow an army.
 You continue to research scientific and cultural upgrades in order to plot a custom-made path through history, all the way from the ancient era to the space-age.
 Diplomacy, religion, trading – it’s all here at launch, making for the most feature-packed Civilization game, perhaps ever.

 It’s the most beautiful, too.
 I’m sure it’ll divide opinion, but a more colourful and cartoonish art style brings more character than ever before.
 Its great voice acting, wonderfully emotive animations and some fabulous character design gives every single world leader a sense of real personality, and the map itself is just as gorgeous.
 A day/night cycle and subtle little movements bring each tile, district and civilisation to life, from the way the ocean laps against the shores to the glinting gold of a sunset on the river that bisects your empire.